Lessons From Lincoln: What You Say When You Give A Heartfelt Speech

 Four.
 Make sure the written version works as spoken English.
 Lincoln made it a practice to read aloud everything he wrote before he let it go.
 Whether you read the final version of the farewell address, or say it aloud, it works.

 Five.
-Be poetic if you have poetic gifts.
+Polish your thoughts.
 Lincoln loved poetry, steeped himself in it, and wrote poetry himself.
 He memorized Shakespeare, and Burns, and the King James Version of the Bible.
 So, when he revised his spoken remarks, it shouldn’t surprise us that his thoughts took poetic form.
 For example, he used antiphony in “Here my children have been born/and one is buried.”
 But do not go overboard with poetic flourishes.
 Better to make a plain, unadorned, heartfelt speech than to give one that is flowery and over-written.

 Six.
-Touch emotions.
-Lincoln was a great believer in the power of logic, and his speeches have the power of a mathematical argument.
+Wed ideas with emotion.
+Lincoln was a great believer in the power of logic, and his speeches have the precision of a mathematical argument.
 But at Springfield he let the audience briefly look into his heart, feel its beat, and hear his anguish.
 And they were moved to tears.
 He expressed his gratitude.
 Expressing gratitude the way Lincoln did is one of the most powerful things you can do. ” To this place, and the kindness of these people”—poetry again—“I owe every thing.”
 He spoke of his family and of his dead son Eddie who was buried there.
 Then he said “I now leave, not knowing when, or whether ever, I may return…”

 Lincoln had a premonition, and had spoken about it, that he would not live to return,